Pencil sharpener: Linear blade

 Unlike prism sharpeners, linear blade sharpeners do not rotate relative to the pencil being sharpened, and may be viewed as just a special form of knife, with a mechanical guide for increased safety and convenience.
-Some models use replaceable shaving razor blades, while others have permanently-fitted blades.
+Some models allow the use of replaceable shaving razor blades, while others have permanently-fitted blades.
 Linear blade sharpeners may require more skill, but they allow one to sharpen the tip of the pencil into any desired shape and angle of taper, whereas prism sharpeners have a fixed sharpening angle and produce circular symmetry.

 While most linear blade sharpeners are simple and directly hand-operated, some devices in the past were crank-operated, using mechanisms to convert crank rotation into linear motion.

-Cylindrical (planetary) sharpeners
+Cylindrical (planetary)

 These mechanisms are also called planetary sharpeners, in reference to their use of planetary gears.
 A larger, stationary planetary sharpener can be mounted on a desk or wall and powered by a hand crank.
 Typically, the pencil is inserted into the sharpener with one hand, and the crank is turned with the other.
 This rotates a set of helical cylindrical cutters in the mechanism, set at an acute angle to each other.
 The multiple cutting edges quickly sharpen the pencil, with a more precise finish than a single-blade device.
 Some cylindrical sharpeners have only one helical cutter cylinder, but most have two cylinders or more.

 Most planetary sharpeners have a large opening, with a rotatable guide disk in front of it that has multiple holes of different sizes, to accommodate pencils of many different diameters.
 Advanced models have a spring-driven holder for the pencil, so that the pencil automatically is pushed into the mechanism while being sharpened.
 Some versions also offer a regulator of the desired sharpness, since it is not always desired to make the graphite core needle-sharp.